Hanford Engineer Works: Operations

 On 19 July 1944, Charles A. Thomas informed Williams and Greenewalt that Robert Oppenheimer, the director of the Manhattan Project's Los Alamos Laboratory, had given up all hope of getting the Thin Man gun-type nuclear weapon to work.
+Los Alamos had discovered that reactor-bred plutonium contained an unacceptably high amount of the plutonium-240 isotope, which had a far higher spontaneous fission rate than plutonium-239.
+A gun could not fire a plutonium bullet fast enough to avoid predetonation, and prospects for separating the isotopes seemed dim.
 The Los Alamos Laboratory was now going to concentrate on the development of the Fat Man implosion-type nuclear weapon.

 A meeting with Groves and James B. Conant in Washington, DC, was arranged for 21 July.
 At this point, Reactor B was nearly complete, but Reactor D was several months behind it, and Reactor F was not even a quarter complete.
 If the Los Alamos Laboratory was somehow able to design and build a working implosion weapon in just a few months, then each bomb would require only a few kilograms of plutonium, and there might be no need for Reactor F. If not, then there would be no need for any of the reactors at all.
 Groves and Conant were not convinced that the figures they had were reliable enough to take such a drastic step as canceling Reactor F, and they suggested that Williams and Greenewalt discuss the issue with Fermi when they got back to Hanford.
 They did, and Fermi confirmed that an implosion-type weapon would indeed require much less plutonium.
+In the event, the Fat Man actually used 6.2 kilograms of plutonium.

 The first batch of plutonium was refined in the 221-T plant between 26 December 1944 and 2 February 1945.
 Batches of plutonium nitrate were despatched in a small truck in twenty metal containers inside wooden boxes, escorted by two patrol cars.
-Matthias personally couriered it by train from Portland to Los Angeles, where he hand delivered it to the courier from the Los Alamos Laboratory.
+Matthias personally couriered it by train from Portland to Los Angeles, where he hand delivered it to a courier from Los Alamos.
 He chose to send it by road because he considered air was too risky and rail too slow.
 By 28 March, all three reactors were operating at full power, 250 megawatts, for the first time, and by April, trains containing kilogram-quantity shipments of plutonium were headed to Los Alamos every five days.
 Road convoys replaced the trains in May, and in late July shipments began being despatched by air from the airport at Hanford.
 The plutonium shipped to Los Alamos was at least 98 percent pure.
 The only complaint from Los Alamos was the presence of silica fibers left over from the filtration process; these were reduced as the production process was refined and fewer filtrations were required.